kyletrojahn/kyletrojahn.github.io/research.md

 <br>
   <details>
   <summary>
-    “Analyzing the Effectiveness of Merit-based Teacher Advancement Programs on Elementary Education” (2017)
+    Analyzing the Effectiveness of Merit-based Teacher Advancement Programs on Elementary Education (2017)
   </summary>
   <p>
    Utilized OLS regression analysis on state-level standardized testing data and government-funded teacher advancement programs to explore the link between merit pay and academic performance.